raspberrypilearning/fart-detector/WORKSHEET.md

 `python-pygame is already the newest version`

-Let's first download a sound file that will be the alarm; this is a robotic voice saying "evacuate".
+Let's first download a sound file that will be the alarm: we've chosen a robotic voice saying "evacuate".
 Enter the following terminal command to download it:

 `wget https://raw.githubusercontent.com/raspberrypilearning/fart-detector/master/sounds/evacuate.mp3 --no-check-certificate`

-Okay, now let's do some programming.
+Now let's do some programming.
 Enter the following command to start editing a blank file:

 `nano farts.py`

-Now either copy and paste or enter the following code:
+Now either copy and paste or enter the following code by hand:

 ```python
 #!/usr/bin/python